-If you haven’t already read them, you’ll probably want to visit Part I, Part II, Part III, and Part IV of this “Tale of 4 Companies: A Job-Cost & Gross Profit Percentage Drama” before beginning the following “Part V.”
+If you haven’t already read them, you’ll probably want to visit Part I, Part II, Part III, and Part IV of this “Tale of 4 Companies: A Job Cost & Gross Profit Drama” before beginning the following “Part V.”

 We’re joining Paul (owner of Paul’s Perfect Projects LLC), Walt (Production Supervisor at Paul’s), Jenn (Estimator and Purchasing Agent at Paul’s), and Dave (owner of Dave’s Dandy Results) as they return to the meeting.
-Click on the link in the opening paragraph to see the Estimate vs. Actual report they’ve been working from…
+Click here to see the Estimates vs. Actuals job cost report they’ve been working from…

 Creating Speed, Accuracy & Cost Control With Purchase Orders

 Jenn leaned forward to contribute.
-“Now that we’re beginning to use Purchase Orders for outside vendors, we’re also planning a system where we don’t have to wait for the vendors to provide their bills to us.
-We’ll provide a listing of open Purchase Orders to the Job Supervisors, and ask them to report back to the office which products and services have been received as agreed upon and when.“
+“Now that we’re beginning to use Purchase Orders for vendors, we’re also working on a system where we don’t have to wait for them to provide their bills to us.
+We provide a listing of open Purchase Orders to the Job Supervisors.
+Then they to let us know which products and services have been received, and when.“

-We’re also anticipating that our vendors will like having less paperwork to deal with, and we can get them paid faster.
+We’re also anticipating that our vendors will appreciate having to complete less paperwork.
+And, we can get them paid faster.
 Everybody wins!”